The Rowan services

 Getting help if you have been raped or sexually assaulted

-If you need to escape a dangerous situation or have sustained injuries that require immediate medical attention, ring 999.
+If you need to escape a dangerous situation or have injuries that need immediate medical attention, ring 999.

-There are two ways to get help and support from The Rowan:
+To get help and support from The Rowan, you can contact them:

 If you do not want to make that first call yourself, you can ask a friend, family member or any professional or support worker to help make the contact.

-They will give you information and support to help you regain control so you can make the decisions that are right for you about what will happen next.
+They will give you information and support to help you make the decisions that are right for you about what will happen next.
 They will support you in your choices.

 If you have made a report to the police, officers will take you to The Rowan should you require a forensic medical examination.
-This decision is taken by the police in consultation with The Rowan team.
-A specially-trained police officer who has experience in dealing with these types of crimes will meet you there as well.
+This decision is taken by the police with The Rowan team.
+A specially-trained police officer who has experience in dealing with sex crimes will also meet you.